« Medicine is the art of imitating the

 The postural techniques remodel the body structure with posture and movement re-educating, such as postural integration, Rolfing, Trager and Hellerwork.
 While sharing some similarities with these techniques, the approaches of somatic education, such as Feldenkrais and Alexander technique, are not considered forms of massage therapy.

-The Oriental techniques, based on principals of Traditional Chinese Medicine and Indian Traditionnal Medecine, such as Tui na massage, Ayurvedic massage, acupressure, shiatsu, reflexology and Jin Shin Do.
+The Oriental techniques, based on principals of Traditional Chinese Medicine and Indian Traditionnal Medecine, such as Tui na massage, Ayurvedic massage, acupressure, shiatsu, reflexology, polarity and Jin Shin Do.

-The energetic therapies, inspired by ancient healing practices using hand pressure, such as therapeutic touch, Reiki and polarity can also be fund.
+The energetic therapies, inspired by ancient healing practices using hand pressure, such as therapeutic touch, Reiki, polarity, can also be fund.